 Campaign Management Branding Social Media Event Planning Community Engagement and Partnerships Creative Initiatives Marketing and Content Strategy

 Director of Development- Buffalo Soldiers National Museum

 I conceive and implement interactive marketing and fundraising campaigns that raise the visibility of the Buffalo Soldiers National Museum and engage new audiences in preservation, arts and culture.
-I also work with the museum's CEO and Board of Directors on partnerships with corporate prospects, local campaigns and activations, including leading the revision of the museum's 10 million dollar capital campaign and supporting the museum's first strategic plan development and implementation in its 21 year history.
+I also work with the museum's CEO and Board of Directors on partnerships with corporate prospects, local campaigns and activations, including supporting the revision of the museum's 10 million dollar capital campaign and supporting the museum's first strategic plan development and implementation in its 21 year history.

-Freelance Digital-first Marketing and Engagement Strategist (since 2011)
+Digital-first Marketing and Engagement Strategist and Consultant

 I am a consultant charged with executing traditional and digital brand strategy and strategic marketing for socially conscious brands and nonprofits.
 I support social good and cultural clients by developing and leading the implementation of effective strategy and ensure that messaging and activations draw Gen X, Millennial and Gen Z audiences toward their events or programs and push audiences to action.
 My passion is working with organizations that center arts and culture or focus on advocacy and equity in the BIPOC communities.